z2geouv

 Description

-This function computes geostrophic wind components on a latitude-longitude grid using finite differences.
+This function computes geostrophic wind components at isobaric levels on a rectilinear latitude-longitude grid.
 If a latitude is exactly at the equator, the function sets the components to missing.
 The grid need not be global and missing values are allowed.

 Examples